chauff/cse1500-web-transcripts/_lectures/js.md

 Let's go back to object literals: what happens if we need 1000 objects of the same kind?
 What happens if a method needs to be added to all objects?
 We can hardly copy and paste a method to all objects.

-:flag: One idea could be to simply *copy* an object over and over again, however that turns out to be quite complicated.
+:flag: One idea could be to *copy* an object over and over again, however that turns out to be quite complicated.
 This [guide](https://dassur.ma/things/deep-copy/) explains in detail how to create deep copies of objects in JavaScript.

 Let's look at three design patterns to simplify this work for us!
 The first one should be the most familiar to you, as it looks similar to the object creation pattern we use in Java.